chunlee-thong/flutter_boilerplate/README.md

 ### service

-    - create your service class
+    - service provider class such as: ImagePickerService ,DialogService, NavigationService.....

 ### utils

+    - utility function or class

 ### widgets

+    - global reusable widget and divide to into folder of category such as Dialog,Card,Button,Loading.....etc

 ## assets